 Canadian citizens and permanent residents who want to apply as sponsors were required to first complete an online form on the Immigration, Refugees and Citizenship Canada (IRCC) website, to indicate their interest in applying to sponsor their parent(s) or grandparent(s).
 The online form for this year's application cycle went live on January 2, 2018, and is available until February 1, 2018, at 12 p.m.
 Eastern Standard Time (EST), to February 2, 2017, at 12 p.m.
 EST.

 Candidates who are invited to apply have 60 days from the date of invitation to submit a complete application and all supporting documents.

 About the PGP

 The Family Class sponsorship program includes a stream for parent(s) and grandparent(s) of Canadian citizens and permanent residents.
-Successful parent(s) and grandparent(s) under this program will receive Canadian permanent residence and may be able to apply for Canadian Citizenship four years thereafter.
+Successful parent(s) and grandparent(s) under this program will receive Canadian permanent residence and may eventually be able to apply for Canadian citizenship.
 To be eligible for Family Class sponsorship, the sponsor in Canada must meet the following requirements: